 Serena qualified in medicine from the University of Cambridge in 2000, trained as a physician and subsequently specialised in Clinical Genetics.
-She undertook a PhD at the Wellcome Trust Sanger Institute in 2009 with Mike Stratton exploring breast cancer using next-generation sequencing technology.
+She undertook a PhD at the Wellcome Sanger Institute in 2009 with Mike Stratton exploring breast cancer using next-generation sequencing technology.

 She demonstrated how detailed downstream analyses of all mutations present in whole-genome sequenced breast cancers could reveal mutation signatures, imprints left by mutagenic processes that have occurred through cancer development.
 In particular, she identified a novel phenomenon of localised hypermutation termed 'kataegis'.

 In 2013, Serena was awarded a Wellcome Trust Intermediate Clinical Fellowship to pursue biological understanding of the signatures identified during her research training.
-She joined the Sanger Institute Faculty team in 2014 and leads the Signatures of mutagenesis in somatic cells group.
+She joined the Sanger Institute Faculty team in 2014 and led the Signatures of mutagenesis in somatic cells group.

-Serena continues to hunt for mutation signatures in large cancer datasets using computational approaches.
+Serena continued to hunt for mutation signatures in large cancer datasets using computational approaches.
 She led the analysis of 560 whole genome sequenced breast cancers, the largest cohort of cancer genomes of a single tissue type to date.
 Serena explores mutation signatures biologically through cell-based model systems.
-She also leads a clinical project, Insignia (www.mutationsignatures.org), recruiting patients with DNA repair/replication defects, aging syndromes and neurodegeneration, and people who have been exposed to environmental/occupational mutagens to gain biological insights into mutational phenomena in these patients.
+She leads a clinical project, Insignia (www.mutationsignatures.org), recruiting patients with DNA repair/replication defects, aging syndromes and neurodegeneration, and people who have been exposed to environmental/occupational mutagens to gain biological insights into mutational phenomena in these patients.